Do College Minors Matter?

 Besides keeping some potential employers from raising an eyebrow, sticking to one or two minors can also keep you from spending more money and devoting more time to school.

-It can also save you from getting low grades — having several minors entails having more classes, more assignments, more projects, and more exams.
+It can also save you from getting low grades — having several minors entails more classes, assignments, projects, and exams.

 There’s a reason why the majority of colleges and universities do not allow their students to have two minors.